How does compound interest work?

 What you will get from this article:

-Unlock the power of compound interest
+- Understand the compound interest definition

-- Compound interest: This interest lets you earn interest on your interest, not just the principal.
-No wonder Einstein loved it.
-If you had $100 and an annual compound interest rate of 3%, suddenly the numbers change.
-At the end of year one you’ll have $103.
-For year two, you earn interest on all $103, meaning you’ll earn $3.09 in interest that year.
-For year three you’ll earn interest on $106.09, etc. After 20 years you’d have $100 * (1+.03)20, so $180.61 total.
-Notice how compound interest investment gives $20 more than with simple interest over the same time period.
+Let’s take an example with numbers to more fully understand the definition of compound interest.
+If you had $100 and an annual compound interest rate of 3%, at the end of year one you’ll have $103.
+For year two, you earn interest on all $103, meaning you’ll earn $3.09 in interest that year instead of an even $3.00.
+For year three you’ll earn interest on $106.09, and so on.
+After 20 years you’d have $100 * (1+.03)20, so $180.61 total.

 As you can see in the video, with each round you play, the number gets remarkably bigger:

 Tony’s golf analogy shows that compound interest can make a huge difference in your investments, whether in savings, bonds or stocks.

 Simple interest is interest that is only earned on the principal.
 For example, if you had $100 and a simple interest rate of 3%, you’d earn $3 each year.
 Your interest earnings would never change because the principal stays the same – so you’d earn $3 in year one, $3 in year two, etc. After 20 years you’d have $100 + ($3*20), so $160 total.